jasonjohnson/pyrens/README.md

 Pyrens
 ======

 Pyrens is an experimental Lisp runtime for Python.
-At this time, it is not considered production-worthy.
+It is not considered production-worthy.

 Example
 -------